AxonIQ/reference-guide/axon-framework/deadlines/deadline-managers.md

 }
 ```

 As a result we receive a `deadlineId` which can be used to cancel the deadline.
 In most cases, storing this `deadlineId` as a field within your Aggregate/Saga is the most convenient.
-Cancelling a deadline could come in handy when a certain event means that the previously scheduled deadline has become obsolete \(e.g. there is a deadline for paying the invoice, but the client payed the amount which means that the deadline is obsolete and can be canceled\).
+Cancelling a deadline could come in handy when a certain event means that the previously scheduled deadline has become obsolete \(e.g. there is a deadline for paying the invoice, but the client paid the amount which means that the deadline is obsolete and can be canceled\).

 ```java
 class DeadlineCancelingComponent {